-Associate Dean (HDR), College of Asia and the Pacific
+Associate Dean (Higher Degrees by Research), College of Asia and the Pacific

 Associate Professor, School of Culture, History, and Language